microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationProxyConnectorMemberOf.md

 ```

 ## Description
-the Get-EntraApplicationProxyConnectorMemberOf command gets the ConnectorGroup that the specified Connector is a member of.
+The Get-EntraApplicationProxyConnectorMemberOf command gets the ConnectorGroup that the specified Connector is a member of.
 If no group is assigned to the connector, by default it is in 'Default.'

 ## Examples